matthewhanson/presentations/2019/foss4g-open-keynote.md

 Notes:
 - moving beyond the basemap to analytics
 - talked about ML as it if were new
+  - even though scientists been doing this for years
-- Data scientists
+- Now we had a huge number of Data scientists
 - how to derive info, through ML pipelines - analytics
+  - not do traditional science (determine what's true from what isn't)
+  - use this data to solve problems
     - agriculture
     - climate change
-    - economics
     - international development
+    - disaster response
+    - to help inform policy

 ---

 ### We have made great progress

-accessing at scale
+accessing data at scale

-processing at scale
+processing data at scale

+Notes:
+- thanks to community
+- thanks to Open Data
+- thanks to advances in computing and cloud infrastructure
+- But...

 ----